List of Hyundai Motor Company manufacturing facilities: Hyundai CAOA

-Hyundai vehicles have also been produced in Brazil at a plant located in Anápolis, Goiás.
+Hyundai vehicles have also been produced in Brazil by Grupo Caoa at a plant located in Anápolis, Goiás.
 Production here started with the HR model in 2007, and continued with the Tucson in 2010, the HD78 truck in 2011, and the ix35 in 2013.

 Hyundai Asia Resources (HARI)

-Hyundai Asia Resources, Inc. (HARI) is the assembler and distributor of Hyundai passenger cars and commercial vehicles in the Philippines.
+Hyundai Asia Resources, Inc. (HARI) was the assembler and distributor of Hyundai passenger cars and commercial vehicles in the Philippines.
 The company were appointed in August 2001 as the official distributor of Hyundai vehicles in the Philippines.
 Locally assembled Hyundai models consist of the Hyundai Accent Sedan, Hyundai H350 and the Hyundai H100 vans, all undergo final assembly at Hyundai's Assembly Center (HAC), located at Santa Rosa, Laguna.

 Handal Indonesia Motor (HIM)

 PT Hyundai Indonesia Motor (HIM) was established in 1996 as PT Citra Mobil Nasional, assembling Bimantara-badged vehicles based on the Hyundai Accent and Hyundai Elantra.
 It assembles the Hyundai H-1/Starex since 2010 for domestic market and exports to Thailand, Bhutan, and Brunei.
 It is renamed to PT Handal Indonesia Motor since November 2020, offering vehicle assembly services to other brands as well.